0xNirvana/Writeups/HackTheBox/Machines/Easy/sau/sau.md

 # Sau

 [Sau](https://app.hackthebox.com/machines/Sau) is an Easy machine on Hack The Box.
-The machine focuses on exploiting
+The machine focuses on exploiting multiple vulnerabilities in order to gain access to the machine.
+The privilege escalation is pretty much straight forward compared to gaining the initial access on the machine.

 ## Enumeration